jenkinsci/kubernetes-plugin/README.md

 * **name** The name of the pod.
 * **namespace** The namespace of the pod.
 * **label** The label of the pod.
+* **yaml** yaml representation of the Pod, to allow setting any values not supported as fields
 * **containers** The container templates that are use to create the containers of the pod *(see below)*.
 * **serviceAccount** The service account of the pod.
 * **nodeSelector** The node selector of the pod.